If you’re unhappy, things and experiences will make you happier… right?

 Unhappy → Do MORE → ‘Get’ happy?

-By default, I mean underneath: once you release your insecurity, anxiety, tension, suffering, there’s nothing left but joy and peace:
+Consider: Once you release insecurity, anxiety, tension, or suffering, nothing remains but joy, peace, and relaxation:

-For muscles, relaxation is the default.
+For muscles, relaxation is default.
 Tension is on top.
-Growth lies in unlearning the unnecessary tension.
+Growth lies in removing unnecessary tension.

 Flow is natural when you can feel your feelings and have no anxiety.